 Where the focus is on exam success and university entry

 Study A levels at Kent’s specialist sixth form college

 The College’s reputation was first established in the excellence of our Maths and Science teaching and the fact that many of our students achieved their ambitions to become doctors, vets and dentists.
-The College consistently sends students to top Russell and 1994 group universities for subjects such as Medicine, Dentistry, Optometry, Pharmacy, Physiotherapy, Natural Sciences, Mathematics, Actuarial Science and Engineering.
-Our full university destinations lists are here.
+The College consistently sends students to top Russell group universities for subjects such as Medicine, Dentistry, Optometry, Pharmacy, Physiotherapy, Natural Sciences, Mathematics, Actuarial Science and Engineering.

-The reputation of our Maths and Science teaching means that our teachers are in demand both from local schools for whom we run revision courses and from individual students at other schools who attend for Easter Revision courses, after school classes or for full A level tuition in subjects such as Further Maths and Physics, as well as Cambridge STEP papers.
+The reputation of our teaching means that our teachers are in demand both from local schools, both independent and state, for whom we run revision courses and from individual students at other schools who attend for Easter Revision courses, after school classes or for full A level tuition in subjects such as Further Maths and Physics, as well as Cambridge STEP papers.

 The College values traditional academic subjects and creative and practical subjects equally.
 Many of our students mix the two and successfully gain entry to top universities.
 Graphic Design and Music Technology are taken by many applying for Engineering degrees alongside Physics and Maths.
 History of Art complements Fine Art, World Development works well alongside Geography.

 Classes are small and teachers quickly ‘tune in’ to the learning needs of their students, enabling them to set tasks that provide a high level of interest and challenge.
 The quality of discussion and questioning in lessons is outstanding.
 Lessons pass briskly and teachers do not allow individual students to hide.